Summer Camp 2021 Information

-Our summer camp schedule for 2020 is available!
+Our summer camp schedule for 2021 is available!
 Enrolling and payment is easy on this page.
 (Scroll down for the enrollment form.
 The form is also on each camp description page.)
 We will be offering camps for 3-5 yrs. and 6-10 yrs.
 Below you will find questions and answers about our camps.
+Please, note that the Friday before your camp begins you will receive an e-mail regarding specific camp details.
+These details will include drop-off and pick-up information, snack information, camp schedule, etc. *We are currently awaiting CDC guidelines for summer 2021.
+Since guidelines are always changing, we will post specific Covid-19 guidelines closer to camp, but please rest assured we will do everything in our power to create a healthy and safe environment for our campers!

 Wondering what we do at camp?